Fair task allocation in transportation: Computational results

 For each scenario, we run 100 experiments with both the minimum mean-cost cycle-cancelling algorithm for a minimum-cost solution and the fair two-stage algorithm for a fair solution.
 We record the job allocations in both solutions and the difference in total cost between the minimum-cost solution and the fair solution.

-In the end, we will investigate the effect on the solutions of the amount of jobs.
+In the end we will investigate the effect of the amount of jobs and companies on the solutions.
 One can imagine that the price of fairness will differ depending on the number of jobs that needs to be allocated.
 To test this, we run experiments with 50 to 500 jobs in increments of 50, while maintaining all other parameters.
+In the same vein, the price of fairness may be dependent on the number of companies present.
+When there are only a few companies present the allocation may lack flexibility, whereas having many companies might drive up the costs because more companies have to be allocated a number of jobs.
+Therefore, we run experiments with 25 to 100 companies in increments of 25, while keeping the other parameters the same as in the base case.